emacsmirror/jira/readme.md

   issue detail view.
 - `jira-use-color-marks`: If true, display color marks in Jira text.
   (default: `t`)
+- `jira-detail-show-announcements`: Whether to show announcements in Jira detail view.
+Useful to know new features of `jira.el`. (default: `t`)
 - `jira-status-faces`: Alist mapping status names to faces to override default styling (faces are automatically assigned to statuses based on the status category: `To Do`, `In Progress` or `Done`).
 For example: